A Noise Warning

 At various times I’ve (ungratefully, childishly) thought that Mom would’ve been a good guard for the Tree of Knowledge.
 She seems content to only seek after God through a study of the Bible.
 I sometimes envy her that easy contentment.
 Her house is filled with Bible studies and commentaries.
 There are always a couple stacked on the side of the couch where she does Bible study each morning.

-Chasing Wisdom Can By Exhausting
+Chasing Wisdom Creates Noise and Can Be Exhausting

 Part of me wishes that I didn’t have a thirst to know and see and do.
 It can be exhausting.
 I’ve always had this yearning to understand, ever since I was a kid wandering all over our Tennessee farm and trying to figure out why the corn grows this way here, that way there, and what makes the pecan tree know just how and when to drop its fruit, and why the cat has her kittens in this spot every few months instead of that one over there that I made for her, and why Granddaddy’s dog Fuzz is always covered in cockle burrs but not me, and why the air is so much cooler and still down in the gully than up on the banks.
 I voraciously consumed every novel I could get my hands on, traveling to far off and invented worlds from my safe spot in the hayloft or Aunt Retta’s couch or my own waterbed.
 We didn’t have a town library – that was two towns away in Union City – but I got books from school and each Christmas Mom let me circle books in the CBD Catalog that would then be nestled inside a wrapped box and placed under the tree for me.